sslab-gatech/autofz/README.md

 For example, we want to fuzz `exiv2` (by `-t`) using 4 fuzzers by `-f`: `AFL`, `FairFuzz`, `AFLFast`, `QSYM`.

-Additionally, you can specifiy how many CPUs/jobs by `-j` arguments; here we use 4 CPUs (one for each fuzzer).
+Additionally, you can specify how many CPUs/jobs by `-j` arguments; here we use 4 CPUs (one for each fuzzer).

 <!-- Note that by specifiying `-j` other than 1, we use the multi-core implemention. -->